soren-n/tickle/README.md

 ```
 The file defines a dictionary of file path to list of file paths, i.e. a file path dependency graph.

-You should think of the depend file as describing the implicit dependencies between files for a task, i.e. uncovered by scanning the content of the files; e.g. source file to header file in a code project build workflow; the source file to header file dependencies change more often during development than the static dependencies mentioned earlier, and as such should be defined in the depend file and not the agenda file.
+You should think of the depend file as describing the implicit dependencies between files for a task, i.e. uncovered by scanning the content of the files; e.g. source file to header file in a code project build workflow; the source file to header file dependencies change more often during development than the task dependencies mentioned earlier, and as such should be defined in the depend file and not the agenda file.

 For more context please check out the examples directory.